JolomiTee/SANDBOX/README.md

 ## Folder Structure

-The repository will be organized as follows:
+The repository will soon be organized as follows:

 ```
 sandbox/